In our previous column on rackets, we make reference to the key advantages of a good restring in managing your limitations!

 Several years ago I ran into a older, chain smoking racket stringer in California who set me straight — and he didn’t hold back!
 Turns out that what most people miss is the impact of FRICTION on the Crosses when you’re feeding the string under and over through the Mains.
 Whatever tension you string the Mains at, you ADD 5lb to the Crosses to counter the friction.
 Here’s my current stringing pattern to illustrate this key point:

 As for the choice of string, well that depends on your game.
 I’ve given you the guidelines in the table above which you can probably figure out yourself.
-Even so, probably better to go talk to Scottie, Tebbs or Howard when you want some pro advice about what strings may suit your individual playing style.
+Even so, probably better to go talk to Scottie when you want some pro advice about what strings may suit your individual playing style.
+Or ask me.

-To repeat what my mate Howard the pro says, you’ve got to manage your limitations — and using better technology (whether frame and/or strings) is a great way to do this.
+To repeat you’ve got to manage your limitations — and using better technology (whether frame and/or strings) is a great way to do this.
 Cunning and guile will only get you so far!
 Invest in the technology!

 Make a regular investment in a GOOD STRING JOB using the latest materials technology; it’s absolutely worth it for your psyche alone!